 - Switch to digital record-keeping for their income tax accounting relating to self-employment, including compliance within all processes connected to this (e.g. data capture from documents such as invoices or bills), again within the requirements of digital linking.

 - Basis period reform for sole traders, for the minority that requires it.
 It could theoretically be necessary for a business to implement this for the tax year 2023/24.

 Planning must start now because every component in the above list is going to demand time and resources.

 For most practices, the very first job will be to segment their client lists according to these criteria.
 That in itself will be time-consuming.

 Once that’s done, practices should dedicate resources around educating and implementing.
-And this will be a continual process up to and even beyond the start date of MTD for ITSA in April 2024.
+And this will be a continual process up to and even beyond the start date of the first phase of MTD for ITSA in April 2026.

 This situation is complicated by the following, which must be taken into account during any planning:

-- Basis period reform affects all sole traders, not just those above the £10,000 threshold for MTD for ITSA, so the filtering for that particular task must be drawn from your entire sole trader client base.
+- Basis period reform affects all sole traders, not just those above the inital £50,000 threshold for MTD for ITSA, so the filtering for that particular task must be drawn from your entire sole trader client base.

 - Those below the MTD for ITSA threshold may still contact you and require help when they learn of MTD for ITSA (e.g. from advertisements).
 Although the answer may be simple for these clients, it will still consume time and resources.
 In other words, the days following an HMRC mail-out may set your phones on fire!